veralidity/WalletBridge_vHTML/README.md

 </div>
 ```

+### PoC
+This is a Proof of Concept, and is not finalized, nor does it incorporate everything that the original authors had implemented.
+Please build upon this and make it better.
+If you encounter issues I'm more than happy to help to an extent, but this is provided as-is, and without gaurantees or warantees.
+Use at your own risk.
+With that, have fun, cheers.

 ## Magento 2 Extension

 For Adobe Commerce Magento 2 users, we also offer a Magento 2 extension version of WalletBridge.
 You can find it at [Veralidity WalletBridge for Magento 2](https://github.com/veralidity/WalletBridge).